 The Doctoral Supervisory Committee guides the student in the preparation of the dissertation.
 Specific guidelines may be found in the Guide for Preparing Graduate Theses, Dissertations, and Projects.
-This publication may be found at the following link: http://www.gmu.edu/library/specialcollections/dtwebguide.htm.
-A total of twelve (12) hours of PSYC 998 and 999 is required for the doctoral degree (at least 3 hours each of 998 and 999).
+This publication may be found on the Dissertation and Thesis Webpage (http://thesis.gmu.edu).
+A total of twelve (12) hours of PSYC 998 and 999 are required for the doctoral degree (at least 3 hours each of 998 and 999).